Information about the Kaikōura earthquake of 14 November 2016, MPI's response, and resources for those affected.

 - Contact your local Rural Support Trust on 0800 RURAL HELP for a free, private and confidential chat.
 A Trust representative can come to see you and, if needed, point you in the right direction for further help.

-- If your circumstances have changed as a result of the earthquake, talk to your accountant, bank, and Work and Income to see what other help you may be eligible for.
+- If your circumstances have changed as a result of the earthquake, talk to your accountant, bank, and Work and Income to see other help for which you may be eligible.

 - The Government has announced $4 million towards a primary industries earthquake relief fund for uninsurable infrastructure repairs as a result of the 14 November 2016 earthquake.

 - All earthquake-affected farmers, fishers and growers in the Hurunui, Kaikōura and Marlborough districts can apply for a grant.